 Chambers’ Principal Objectives are:

 Equality & Diversity

 Instructing Counsel: Standard Contractual Terms

-There are three important aspects of the plan set up by 4Brick Court.
+Three important aspects of the plan are set up by 4 Brick Court.

 Corporate Social Responsibility

 4 Brick Court follows the guidelines set by the Bar Council in that we are making changes in how we operate to reflect a more socially responsible attitude to how we live and work.
 We see social responsibility as the voluntary actions that we can take over and above compliance with minimum legal requirements.
 It is about how as a business, we take account of the economic, social and environmental aspects of how we operate- maximising the benefits and minimising the downsides.

 All time spent is recorded on the Meridian System to ensure that the fees charged can be substantiated by specific work activities by the barrister.
 If requested, the Practice team can explain how the fee was determined.

 We aim to provide a quality service that conforms to the Practice Management Standards of the Bar Council.
 To achieve these standards, we rely on feedback from our clients.
 All comments taken are appreciated; they are recorded, and complaints are thoroughly investigated.
 We ask clients to address any feedback to our Senior Practice Manager, Billy Forecast, by telephone or preferably by email.
 We also have a fully documented complaints procedure available which you can download as a PDF here.

 By post: 4 Brick Court, Temple, London EC4Y 9AD